Displaying all 15 publications

 PMID: 38211969 DOI: 10.1093/ndt/gfae009

-BACKGROUND AND HYPOTHESIS: IgA vasculitis with nephritis (IgAVN) is the most common vasculitis in children.
-Treatment recommendations are, due to a lack of evidence, based on expert opinion resulting in variation.
-The aim of this study was to describe clinical presentation, treatment and outcome of an extremely large cohort of children with biopsy proven IgAVN to identify prognostic risk factors and signals of treatment efficacy.
+BACKGROUND: Immunoglobulin A vasculitis with nephritis (IgAVN) is the most common vasculitis in children.
+Due to a lack of evidence, treatment recommendations are based on expert opinion, resulting in variation.
+The aim of this study was to describe the clinical presentation, treatment and outcome of an extremely large cohort of children with biopsy-proven IgAVN in order to identify prognostic risk factors and signals of treatment efficacy.

-METHODS: Retrospective data were collected on 1148 children with biopsy proven IgAVN between 2005 and 2019 from 41 international paediatric nephrology centres across 25 countries and analyzed using multivariate analysis.
-The primary outcome was estimated glomerular filtration rate (eGFR) and persistent proteinuria at last follow up.
+METHODS: Retrospective data were collected on 1148 children with biopsy-proven IgAVN between 2005 and 2019 from 41 international paediatric nephrology centres across 25 countries and analysed using multivariate analysis.
+The primary outcome was estimated glomerular filtration rate (eGFR) and persistent proteinuria at last follow-up.

 14. Aad G, Abbott B, Abeling K, Abicht NJ, Abidi SH, Aboulhorma A, et al.